 SHAPE-NOTE SINGING (Ron Pen)

-SOUTHERN HARMONY (Alice Gerrard & Tom Sauber)
+SOUTHERN COUNTRY DUETS (Alice Gerrard & Cliff Hale)

 SOUTHERN APPALACHIAN SQUARE DANCE & DANCE CALLING (Phil Jamison)

 This class, open to dancers as well as dance callers, of all levels, will focus on the traditional square dances of the southern Appalachian region.
 No prior experience is required.
 We will learn about, and dance four-couple squares as well as Southern big circle dances, and students will have the opportunity to try their hand (or voice) at calling out the dance figures.
 Dance callers of all levels will have the opportunity to expand their repertoire and receive feedback to improve their calling skills.
-Mainly though, we will have fun dancing and learning about the traditions of southern Appalachian square dances.
+We’ll have fun dancing and learning about the traditions of southern Appalachian square dances.
 (No class limit)

-CLOGGING I (Rodney Sutton)
+CLOGGING I (Ellie Grace)

-CLOGGING II (Ellie Grace)
+CLOGGING II (Ira Bernstein)